Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Abstract

 \section{Abstract}

 Recent advances in open source interior-point optimization methods and power system related software have provided researchers and educators with the necessary platform for simulating and optimizing power networks with unprecedented convenience.
-Within the \matpower{} software platform a combination of several different interior point optimization methods are provided and four different optimal power flow (OPF) formulations are recently available: the Polar-Power, Polar-Current, Cartesian-Power, and Cartesian-Current.
-The robustness and reliability of interior-point methods for different OPF formulations for minimizing the generation cost starting from different initial guesses, for a wide range of networks provided in the \matpower{} library ranging from 1951 buses to 193,000 buses, will be investigated.
+Within the \matpower{} software platform a combination of several different interior point optimization packages are supported and four different AC optimal power flow (OPF) formulations are available.
+This study investigates robustness and performance of interior-point methods for different OPF formulations for minimizing the generation cost starting from different initial guesses, for a wide range of networks provided in the \matpower{} library ranging from 1951 buses to 193,000 buses.
 Performance profiles are presented for iteration counts, overall time, and memory consumption, revealing the most reliable optimization method for the particular metric.
+Additionally, novel structure-exploiting methods are investigated for the multi-period OPF problems, where energy storage devices couple the individual OPF problems defined at each subdivision of the time period of interest, resulting in computationally intractable problems for standard general-purpose optimization software.